 6. If the User Info ID of target 5G ProSe Layer-3 End UE and RSC included in the Direct Communication Request match the target UE's User Info ID and the RSC that the target UE supports, the target 5G ProSe Layer-3 End UE responds by establishing the security with the 5G ProSe Layer-3 UE-to-UE Relay.
-When the security protection is enabled, the 5G ProSe Layer-3 UE-to-UE Relay sends IP Address Configuration, QoS Info (as described in clause 6.4.3.1) to the target 5G ProSe Layer-3 End UE.
+When the security protection is enabled, the 5G ProSe Layer-3 UE-to-UE Relay sends the parameters as described in clause 6.4.3.7 to the target 5G ProSe Layer-3 End UE.

-If the PC5 link is used for transferring Ethernet traffic, the 5G ProSe Layer-3 UE-to-UE Relay sends the Ethernet MAC address of the source 5G ProSe Layer-3 End UE to the target 5G ProSe Layer-3 End UE after the security protection is enabled.

 The Source Layer-2 ID used for the security establishment procedure is self-assigned by the target 5G ProSe Layer-3 End UE, and the Destination Layer-2 ID is set to the Source Layer-2 ID of the received Direct Communication Request message.